Urii98/UP_GAME/README.md

  - Enter to move from Title screen to the game itself.
  - 0 for the character to die inmediatly.
  - Enter to move from Ending screen (on dying) to the game itself again.
+ - Enter to move from winning state to the beggining of the game again.

 ## Developers